sematext/docs/docs/monitoring/spm-faq.md

 otherwise restart your application/java process.

-#### How frequently does SPM monitor collects metrics and can I adjust that interval
+#### How frequently does SPM monitor collect metrics and can I adjust that interval

 SPM monitor by default collects metrics every 10 seconds.
 To reduce this frequency to 30 seconds, for example, simply add the following line to